betseyw15/events.en/help/experience-manager-gems/overview.md

 <img alt="Digital Experiences" src="./assets/ADX_Gems.png"/>

-## Upcoming AEM GEMs event
+## Upcoming AEM GEMs webinar - Integrating Private GitHub Repositories in AEM Cloud Manager

-Upcoming webinars will be announced in July 2024.
+This webinar will be conducted on Wednesday, July 31st - 5pm CEST / 8am PDT / 8.30pm IST.
+Note that only registration is required for this webinar - please register [here](https://adobe.ly/3LmXfGk).

 <!--  Remove the comment marks, and put the upcoming event in the below table